Daniel J. Frey

 Your parent saw it as a privilege to care for you.

-As it is our privilege to care for each other.
+It is our privilege to care for each other.

 We can both walk and talk.